 De Woude

-A house on the island of De Woude from 2005 had to become all-electric.
-The gas heated heating installation came to the end of its life and the owner wanted to switch to a more sustainable heating based on solar energy.
+A house on the island of De Woude from 2005 needs to be made gas-free.
+The boiler is at the end of its lifespan.
+A good time for the owner to switch to sustainable heating based on solar energy.

-In addition to heating, there was also a desire to cool the house on hot days, using the underfloor heating.
-Since the house is inhabited by a young family, there was a large need for hot water, the customer wanted to have a large capacity of hot water available at all times.
-Finally, the owner wanted to keep the PVT-solarpanels and glycol pipes out of sight as much as possible.
+Besides heating, there is a desire to cool the house on hot days using the underfloor heating.
+As the house is inhabited by a young family, there is a large hot water requirement.
+The client wants to have a large capacity of hot water available at all times.
+Finally, the owner wants the PVT panels and glycol pipes out of sight as much as possible.

 The solution

-The Triple Solar team installed PVT solarpanels that generate electricity, but also heat that can be used to heat water as a source for the 12Kwh NIBE Series-S heat pump.
+The Triple Solar team installs PVT panels that can generate heat in addition to electricity.
+This heat can be used both for heating water and as a source for the 12Kwh NIBE Series-S heat pump.

-The Triple Solar cooling module was also installed, which reverses the operation of the heat pump.
-This then works just like a refrigerator, the heat is extracted from the home and released to the outside air through the panels.
-During cooling (as with heating), the release also takes place via the underfloor heating and radiators above.
+In addition, use is made of the Triple Solar cooling module, in which the heat pump works in reverse, namely like a refrigerator: heat is extracted from the house and released to the outside air via the panels.
+For cooling (as for heating), the output is via the underfloor heating and the radiators upstairs.

-The glycol pipes run from the roof via a zinc rainpipe through the ground to the heat pump.
-An additional 120 liter boiler has been installed to have a total of 300 liters of hot water available in addition to the built-in boiler in the NIBE Series-S 180 liter heat pump.
+The glycol pipes run from the roof via a zinc drainpipe through the ground to the heat pump.
+To have a total of 300 liters of hot water available, an extra 120-liter boiler is installed in addition to the built-in 180-liter boiler in the NIBE Series-S heat pump.